Analytical solutions from integral transforms for transient fluid flow in naturally fractured porous media with and without boundary flux: Initial and boundary conditions

-On the other hand, when a constant flow at the bottomhole is imposed and an influx recharging the reservoir through the outer boundary is considered, the boundary conditions are as follows:
+\end{linenomath*} On the other hand, when a constant flow at the bottomhole is imposed and an influx recharging the reservoir through the outer boundary is considered, the boundary conditions are as follows: \begin{linenomath*}

-where $q_{\text{ext}}\geq 0$ is the influx factor, and $\gamma$ is a parameter to change the slope of the ``Ramp" rate condition.
-Note that $q_{\text{ext}}=0$ is for a reservoir with zero flux at the outer boundary.
+\end{linenomath*} where $q_{\text{ext}}\geq 0$ is the influx factor, and $\gamma$ is a parameter to change the slope of the ``Ramp" rate function~(\cite{doublet1995decline,del2014pressure}).
+Note that $q_{\text{ext}}=0$ is for a reservoir with zero flux at the outer boundary~(\cite{van1949application}).

-A constant hydraulic head at the outer boundary also is considered:
+A constant pressure at the outer boundary is also considered: \begin{linenomath*}

-Some combinations of these boundary conditions are shown in Table \ref{TableConditions}.
-They give rise to the case studies analyzed in this work.
+\end{linenomath*} Some combinations of these BCs are shown in Table \ref{TableConditions}.
+They comprise the case studies analyzed in this work.